JBrandonS/MLPNG/README.md

 This code is designed to do two things; provide a generation framework for generating non-gaussian CMB data, and provide a training framework to run models on the generated data.
 It will generate both full $A_{lm}$ arrays and flat sky patch cuts.
 These can be of arbitrary lmax and nside, T and/or E polarizations, and with or without lensing.
 It has been run and tested extensively on SMU's Superpod and M3 systems but may require some tweaking to run on other systems.
 In particular, the main bash scripts and the sbatch script will need to be updated for new systems.

-The code has been broken into 2 different parts, this is due to policies not allowing for the data generation on the same system as the training.
+The code has been broken into 2 different parts, this is due to SMU policies not allowing for the CPU based data generation on the same system as the GPU based training.
 If you are not limited by this you may want to combine the conda environments and the generation and training scripts into one.

 The data generation is controlled by settings files, which are used to specify the parameters of the data to be generated.
 The data is then generated in two steps, first the $A_{lm}\text{s}$ are created in batches according to the settings file.
 Secondly, if enabled in the `generator.sh` script, cut sky patches will be generated from the $A_{lm}\text{s}$.
 Finally, the code will run the `combiner.py` script to combine the large number of data files into 2, one for the alms and one for the patches.
 Data will be saved to the `data_dir` with the alm's being placed in `data_dir/alm_dir`, which by default will be `data/alms`.
 Similar settings can be used to change where the patches, plots, and other large files will be saved.